10 things to see and do at Morialta Conservation Park

 For more than 100 years, Morialta Conservation Park has been a well-loved recreational escape, offering plenty to see and do for everyone.
 The park is located just 10 kilometres east of Adelaide’s city centre, but its woodlands, gorges, gullies and stunning waterfalls will make you feel miles away.

-Here are 10 ways to explore Morialta Conservation Park prepared for you by the park’s passionate rangers and Nature Play SA:
+Here are 10 fun ways to explore Morialta Conservation Park!

-Walk the Morialta Falls Plateau Hike and enjoy the view of First Falls from Eagles Nest Lookout.
+Walk the Morialta Falls Plateau Hike and enjoy the view of First Falls from Eagles Nest Lookout and remember to remain behind the safety barriers at all times.
 Keep an eye out for the Australian painted lady butterflies as they flutter along the path.
+(Please note access to the Plateau via Giants Cave is currently closed, and access is now via Second and Third falls hike.)

 When standing at Eagles Nest Lookout see who can ‘coo-ee’ the loudest.